 If you live in Oregon, some road-tripping to see the state’s beautiful scenery should be on the docket.
 According to GasBuddy (May 2019), the average price of a gallon of gas in Oregon is $3.40., which is the fifth-highest in the U.S. The national average is $2.90.

 GasBuddy reports also show that prices can vary a fair amount throughout the state.
 As of May 2019, a gallon of gas in Salem goes for $3.32, while the price in Medford is $3.51.

 The average annual car insurance premium in America is $1,457, according to an April 2019 report by Insure.com.
 Oregon has the 19th lowest average premium in the country at $1,286.

 For public transportation, a 30-day pass on Portland’s TriMet system will cost you $100, the same as a month of public transit in Los Angeles.
-Anyone who’s 65 and over, on Medicare or has a disability is eligible for a reduced fare of $28.
+Anyone who’s 65 and over, who’s on Medicare or who has a disability is eligible for a reduced fare of $28.

 According to the MIT Living Wage Calculator, a single adult with no children living in Oregon will spend $3,573 a year on food.
 The MIT data also indicates that the annual living wage for such an individual is $27,280.
 From this, we can infer that about 13.1% of Oregon residents’ income will pay for sustenance.

 Many of the metro areas on the West Coast have high healthcare prices, based on 2016 data from the Health Care Cost Institute.
 The worst of these are San Francisco and San Jose, which come in at 64% and 82% above the national median, respectively.
 The Portland metro area has slightly better, but still high prices, as it stands 18% above the U.S. median.